|Nuclear Hazards and Risks|

 The gamma-ray spectrometry technology developed by the University of Bristol has previously been used in the first-ever UAV mapping of the Sellafield site in the UK and has also been deployed numerous times in the Fukushima Prefecture in Japan.

 A scanning LiDAR (Light Detection and Ranging) pod was used to generate a terrain model, followed by a gamma spectrometer to measure the radiation intensity.
 This allowed the team to produce a highest resolution radiation map ever recorded of several areas.

-Over nine field days, the total airborne time was 24 hours covering 730km to produce comprehensive 15 square kilometre radius.
-In a world first, fixed-wing drones were used to quickly map radiation over larger areas, flying at a height of 45 m - 60 m at a speed of c.
-40 mph (65 km/h).
+Over nine field days, the total airborne time was 24 hours covering 730km to produce comprehensive map of a 15 square kilometre area.
+In a world first, fixed-wing drones were used to map terrestrial radiological contamination in real-world environment, flying at a height of 45 m - 60 m at a speed of c.30-35mph.
 Rotary drones were then used for more detailed investigation of key areas.

 Fig 1: The areas mapped using UAVs in some of the worst-affected areas of the radioactive fallout plume

 This discovery of radioactive hotspots previously undetected will allow local authorities to recategorise zones, update safety protocols and allow the return of humans and wildlife.
 Large parts of the zone have already been declared safe to visit and 70,000 tourists visited the area in 2018. has increased ten-fold.
 This work will allow further safe areas to be identified and allow greater economic, social and environmental benefits to be realised e.g. the planned construction of new solar energy farms.

 The team conducted this fieldwork research in April 2019 and were in the Chernobyl region on the 33rd anniversary of the accident.
 During their trip they were joined by ITV News crew and were featured on national UK television news bulletins on the 33rd anniversary.